 About This Mini Banana Chocolate Chip Muffin Recipe

-These mini banana chocolate chip muffins are everything you want: moist and flavorful like banana bread, generously studded with chocolate, and absolutely adorable!
+These mini banana chocolate chip muffins are everything you want for breakfast: moist and flavorful like banana bread, generously studded with chocolate, and absolutely adorable!
 They are extra moist thanks to ingredients like sour cream and brown sugar.

 And if you’re looking for a regular-sized banana chocolate chip muffin recipe, I got your back.
 This recipe for Small Batch Banana Chocolate Chip Muffins makes the exact same muffins, just in a regular-sized muffin pan!
 Be sure to check out Hummingbird High’s archive of muffin recipes for more breakfast pastry ideas.